 Lead Off With All The Pertinent Information

-You know the drill: recruiters have to sift through dozens of cover letters and resumes for every job opening they post.
+You know the drill: recruiting coordinators have to sift through dozens of cover letters and resumes for every job opening they post.
 Perhaps you already heard your colleagues complaining that this is the fiftieth cover letter they’ve looked at today.
 It’s 2.30 in the afternoon, and their post-lunch coffee hasn’t kicked in yet.
 Would you want to search through another cover letter for the information you need?
 Of course not!

 So don’t become the object of another “rant” and be sure to stick to the most important information right at the top of your cover letter.
 Clearly state who you are, which position you are applying for, and give a general description of why you believe you are qualified.